GSA-Forecaster: Forecasting Graph-Based Time-Dependent Data with Graph Sequence Attention: Problem Statement and Challenges in Forecasting Graph-based Time-Dependent Data

-\rone{The first challenge is to model \textit{spatial dependency}.
-Graph-based time-dependent data is a set of dependent time series.
-Spatial dependency refers to the dependency between the different time series.
-Two time series show spatial dependency when they often change accordingly to each other.
-To illustrate this, consider the hourly taxi demand around New York Penn Station and Grand Central Terminal, two major train stations in Manhattan, New York City.
-As Fig.~\ref{fig:spatial_dependency} shows, when the taxi demand near New York Penn Station increases (decreases), the demand near Grand Central Terminal will generally increase (decrease) with a 0.82 Pearson correlation coefficient.
-Therefore, the taxi demand at these two locations exhibits spatial dependency.
-Spatial dependency can be \textit{short-range} (between adjacent locations) and \textit{long-range} (between distant locations), and it is not necessarily related to the physical distance between locations.
-For example, though the physical distance between New York Penn Station and Grand Central Terminal is larger than the distance between either of them to the Empire State Building, their taxi demands correlate more (i.e., exhibit long-range spatial dependency) than either of their taxi demands correlates with the demand near the Empire State Building (0.33 and 0.48 correlation coefficients, respectively).}
+The first challenge is modeling spatial dependency, which is inherent in graph-based time-dependent data comprising interrelated time series.
+This is exemplified by the hourly taxi demand near New York Penn Station and Grand Central Terminal in Manhattan.
+Figure~\ref{fig:spatial_dependency} shows that changes in taxi demand at one location often reflect similar changes at the other, evidenced by a 0.82 Pearson correlation coefficient.
+Spatial dependency can be short-range, occurring between adjacent locations, or long-range, between distant locations, and is not strictly related to physical distance.
+For example, despite the larger physical distance between New York Penn Station and Grand Central Terminal compared to their distance from the Empire State Building, their taxi demands are more strongly correlated (indicating long-range spatial dependency) than their correlations with the Empire State Building (0.33 and 0.48, showing weaker spatial dependencies).
+Leveraging both short-range and long-range spatial dependencies is essential for precise forecasting.

-\rone{Leveraging spatial dependency can lead to better forecasting graph-based time-dependent data, as demonstrated in prior work~\cite{Forecaster}.
-For example, if we know there is spatial dependency between time series A and B, we can encode the data in time series A by considering the data in time series B, alleviating noise or fluctuations caused by random factors; we can also leverage their spatial dependency to refine the predictions of future data in time series A by considering the predictions of future data in time series B, and vice versa.}

-\rone{Following practice in \cite{Forecaster}, we use a graph to represent spatial dependency, where a node of the graph indexes a time series, and an edge corresponds to spatial dependency between two time series.
-Such graph is not provided as prior knowledge in many applications (e.g., in predicting the taxi demand in Manhattan).
-Models need to account for this graph and leverage it for forecasting.}